Our Mission

 Hays Pride engages in activism, education, and community-building projects to create an inclusive space where individuals of all gender identities, sexual orientations, and expressions can come together to celebrate diversity and advocate for equality.
 Our aim is to provide a safe environment for people to freely express themselves, connect with others, and work towards a community that fully embraces and supports the LGBTQIA2S+ community.

-Statement of the Board of Directors of Hays Pride on Free Expression
+Statement from the Board of Hays Pride on SB 244

 Upcoming Events